visit-dav/visit/src/doc/using_visit/SavingPrinting/Printing.rst

 Open the **Printer Window** by selecting **Print window** from the **Main Window's File** menu.
-The **Printer Window's** appearance is influenced by the platform on which you are running VisIt so you may find that it looks somewhat different when you use the Windows, Unix, or MacOS X versions of VisIt.
-The MacOS X  version of the **Printer Window** is shown in :numref:`Figure %s<printer_window>` .
+The **Printer Window's** appearance is influenced by the platform on which you are running VisIt so you may find that it looks somewhat different when you use the Windows, Unix, or macOS X versions of VisIt.
+The macOS X  version of the **Printer Window** is shown in :numref:`Figure %s<printer_window>` .